broadinstitute/martha/README.md

 **NOTE:**
 * Each deployment will redeploy all supported versions of functions.
 * It is important that you deploy to all tiers.
-Because Martha is an "indie service", we should strive to make sure that all tiers other than `dev` are kept in sync and are running the same versions of code.
-This is essential so that as other DSP services are tested during their release process, they can ensure that their code will work properly with the latest version of Martha running in `prod`.
+Because Martha is an "indie service", we should strive to make sure that all tiers other than `cromwell-dev` and `dev` are kept in sync and are running the same versions of code.
+This is essential so that, as other DSP services are tested during their release process, they can ensure that their code will work properly with the latest version of Martha running in `prod`.

 ## Docker